The Rumblr mobile app enables users to find locals with whom they may arrange street fights.

 On 9 November 2015, the Daily Mail published a provocative article about the putative app headlined “‘Tinder for Fighting’ App Lets You Challenge People to Brawls: Rumblr Pits Users Against Each Other in Bare-Knuckle Clashes,” reporting that:

 According to the app creator’s website: ‘Rumblr is an app for recreational fighters to find, meet, and fight other brawl enthusiasts nearby.’

 People using the app may find themselves in breach of the law in some states and countries.

 Fighting in a public place is classed as disorderly conduct while arranging a fight to be attended by an audience could be considered an unlawful public assembly.

 In some areas seriously injuring someone in a fight can result in criminal charges even if the other person does not seek to press charges.

 Speaking to MailOnline, Rumblr’s developers Matt Henderson and Jack Kim, said: ‘We’ve been recreational fighters our entire lives and were tired of the inefficiencies that exist when trying to find someone to fight’.

-Neither of those articles mentioned the possibility of a hoax in their reports, despite red flags indicating such (including the app’s sudden appearance, glaring questionable legality, and public demand for arranging random street fights with any sort of regularity).
+Neither of those articles mentioned the possibility of a hoax in their reports, despite red flags indicating such (including the app’s sudden appearance, glaring questionable legality, and lack of public demand for arranging random street fights with any sort of regularity).
 No to mention that the app purportedly provided for women arranging street fights using a filter dubbed “RumblrHER.”